I don’t usually do this, but let’s get theoretical for just a second:

 Fortunately, you’ve got options.
 13 of them.

-I know of 13 ways you can get reviews—reviews that patients either write directly on your Google Places page (AKA “Google reviews”) or write through third-party sites (like Yelp and CitySearch).
+I know of 13 ways you can get reviews—reviews that patients can write directly on your Google Places page (AKA “Google reviews”).
+I do NOT recommend getting reviews through third-party sites (like Yelp, DemandForce, and SmileReminders etc).
+Google hates them and will “devalue” your rankings because of it…then no one will see your reviews 🙂

 It doesn’t matter how much time you have, or how many customers you have, or how computer-savvy they are.
 At least some of these methods will work for you.